public-transport/hafas-client/readme.md

 ## Contributing

 If you **have a question**, **found a bug** or want to **propose a feature**, have a look at [the issues page](https://github.com/public-transport/hafas-client/issues).

+This project needs help!
+Check the [list of "help wanted" Issues](https://github.com/public-transport/hafas-client/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).